-You can check if your property is covered by a BMO by checking with your local council or through the Department of Environment, Land, Water and Planning website.
+You can check if your property is covered by a BMO by checking with your local council or through the Department of Transport and Planning website.

 Your local council can give you specific advice about relevant planning provisions and how they affect your property.